What Is Link Building? +5 Tips for Earning Valuable Backlinks

 You’ve heard of major news websites like the New York Times, the Wall Street Journal, and the Associated Press?
 These sites have spent years building up trust with consumers and earning lots of links to their articles.
 I think it’s fair to say they’re industry leaders.

-If the New York Times links to your site, it’s going to pass on a lot more link equity than a link from a personal blog that just launched last week because it has a higher domain authority.
+If the New York Times links to your site, it’s going to pass on a lot more link equity than a link from a personal blog because it has a higher domain authority.

 Let’s recap.
 So, high equity links can help increase your website’s ranking.
 This can put you above your competition in search engines, getting you valuable traffic that can turn into leads and actual revenue for your business.

 Ok, so I’ve covered the basics of link building, but how do you do it?

 5 tips for creating a successful link building strategy